mercmobily/hot-ajax-paging/README.md

 Element to control an iron-ajax element

 This element adds paging capabilities to iron-ajax.
 It also provides _all_ the information a pager element might possibly need to draw itself.

+Use this [simple pager](https://github.com/mercmobily/hot-pager) as a starting point for your pagers (or just use it straight if it looks OK for your site).

 To use it, simply wrap an iron-ajax widget with it:

     <hot-ajax-paging per-page="10" current-page="{{currentPage}}" pager-data="{{pagerData}}">